yogeshhegde/processor-sdk-doc/source/rtos/How_to_Guides/Host/Porting/Adding_Custom_Board_Library_Target_to_PSDK_RTOS_makefiles.rst

 specific includes that apply to the customAM572x are part of the build.

 |
-| **Optional step to update RTSC platform definition** If you have a
-  custom RTSC platform definition for your custom board that updates the memory and platform configuration using RTSC Tool then you need to update the platform.mk file that associates the RTSC platfom with the corresponding board library
+**Optional step to update RTSC platform definition** If you have a custom RTSC platform definition for your custom board that updates the memory and platform configuration using RTSC Tool then you need to update the platform.mk file that associates the RTSC platfom with the corresponding board library

-In packages\ti\build\makerules\platform.mk, add the following lines:
+In packages/ti/buildmakerules/platform.mk, add the following lines:

 |